microsoft/openshift-container-platform/README.md

 If you enable Cockpit, then the password for 'root' is set to be the same as the password for the first OpenShift user.

-Use user 'root' and the same password as you assigned to your OpenShift admin to login to Cockpit ( https://publicDNSname:9090 ).
+Use user 'root' and the same password as you assigned to your OpenShift admin to login to Cockpit ( use port 9090 instead of 8443 from Web Console ).

 ### Additional OpenShift Configuration Options